Warfist – Grünberger

 Rejoice in the Suffering is at its best when songs get space to unfold and present more diversity like razor sharp “Darkened Majesty”, “Crossroads to Insanity” and “Angel”.
 The in-your head heavy parts of the album are bombastic and engaging, but often come across as indistinctive.

-Lyrically, the album is universal, yet current, but without being to concrete, which is clever move, because as such the lyrics won’t feel dated in matter of couple of years.
+Lyrically, the album is universal, yet current, but without being too concrete, which is a clever move, because as such the lyrics won’t feel dated in a matter of couple of years.

 Overall, La Torre’s solo release makes sense, because this is a man that has a lot to say and throughout the album he’s inspired.
 Even on bonus tracks.
-The heavier approach suits him, but sometimes he pushes it bit too far, as if to underline that this is not Queensrÿche.
-Melodically it’s bit weaker that what we know him for because the focus on heaviness takes over some of the dynamics in his singing and the melodies themselves.
+The heavier approach suits him, but sometimes he pushes it a bit too far, as if to underline that this is not Queensrÿche.
+Melodically, it’s a bit weaker than what we know him for because the focus on heaviness takes over some of the dynamics in his singing and the melodies themselves.